adgdt/openhpc-hands-on/README.md

 # openhpc-hands-on

-This is a storage repository for the OpenHPC hands-on workshop
+This is a repository to storage materials for the OpenHPC hands-on workshop